---

 description: Storage creation gas costs are charged but don't count against transaction or block gas limits, using a reservoir model aligned with EIP-8037 for correct GAS opcode semantics and EVM compatibility.

-authors: Dankrad Feist @dankrad
+authors: Dankrad Feist @dankrad, Dragan Rakita @rakita

-status: Approved
+status: Backlog

-related: TIP-1000, TIP-1010, EIP-8037, EIP-8011, EIP-7825, EIP-7623
+related: TIP-1000, TIP-1010, TIP-1060, EIP-8037, EIP-8011, EIP-7825, EIP-7623

-protocolVersion: T3
+protocolVersion: TBD

 ---